rsalmei/refine/README.md

 It will:

-- recursively detect all files in the given paths (excluding hidden .folders and .files)
+- recursively detect all files in the given paths (excluding hidden .folders)
+    - can optionally run only a shallow scan too.
-- sort all the files by their sizes
+- sort all the files by their sizes and by their words
+    - the word extractor ignores repetition systems like -1, -2, and copy, copy 2.
-- for each group with the exact same size, a sample of each file will be retrieved and compared
+- for each group with the exact same value, a sample of each file will be retrieved and compared
-- each same size/same sample groups will be listed as possible duplicates:
+- each coincidence will be listed as possible duplicates:

 ```
 -- by size